Krishna1705/onlinestore99-ecommerce-website-PHP-MYSQLI-AJAX-JQUERY-BOOTSTRAP/README.md

-# onlinestore99-ecommerce-website-OOP_PHP-AJAX-JQUERY-BOOTSTRAP
+# onlinestore99-ecommerce-website-PHP-MYSQLI-AJAX-JQUERY-BOOTSTRAP
 PROJECT DETAILS:
 This project is built up to understand the logic behind development of e-commerce website with PAYPAL payment module Integration.

 TECHNOLOGIES:
-OOP PHP, AJAX, JQUERY, BOOTSTRAP
+PHP, MYSQLI, AJAX, JQUERY, BOOTSTRAP

 Normal scenario Client need to register himself,then he can login and then smoothly perform cart operations like add,update & delete products to the cart & finally can checkout and do payment.